Helen Agcaoili Summers Brown: Early life and education

-Work as an educator
+Work as an Educator

 Brown worked for the Los Angeles Unified School District (LAUSD) for thirty-four years, retiring in 1974.
-She held multiple roles in the system, including making home visits as a Pupil Personnel and Attendance Counselor.
-She also taught third grade at schools within the district.
+She first worked as a substitute teacher, before teaching fulltime.
+Brown taught third grade at schools within the district and other lower grades for eight years.
+While Brown enjoyed teaching, she felt confined by the school curriculum, and applied to become a Pupil Personnel and Attendance Counselor.

 During her time at LAUSD, she lobbied the district to recognize the specific needs of Filipino-American school children.
 She also lobbied on behalf of Filipino-American schoolteachers, working to increase the number of teachers and to see them promoted within the system.

 Establishing the Filipino American Library

 After retiring as a teacher, Brown focused her energy on the collection of materials she had gathered for four decades.
-The collection became a home library, and in 1985, a church near downtown Los Angeles donated space in their basement for the library to reside.
+The collection became a home library, and in 1985, a church near downtown Los Angeles, the First Filipino Christian Church, donated space in their basement for the library to reside.
 The Pilipino American Reading Room and Library (PARRAL) opened to the public on October 13, 1985.
 Brown hosted visiting hours two afternoons a week.

 In 1988, the Pamana Foundation was established by Helen Brown, Tania Azores, Brad Bagasao, and Ming Menez to encourage interest in Filipino-American culture and history, with the library as a research center.
 PARRAL was moved to Luzon Plaza in Historic Filipinotown, Los Angeles in March 1994, providing more visibility.
 The Los Angeles Times described the opening as "a milestone in the history of the local Filipino community."
 Another relocation in 2000 moved the library to Temple Street and inspired a renaming of the library to the Filipino American Library (FAL).
 At 6,000 items, including books, pamphlets, photographs, and artifacts, it was the largest collection of Filipino and Filipino-American reading materials in the United States.

-A short documentary titled Got Books? was created by Florante Ibanez in 2005 to recognize Brown and the founding of the FAL.
+A short documentary titled Got Book?
+Auntie Helen's Gift of Books was created by Florante Ibanez in 2005 to recognize Brown and the founding of the FAL.
 In the film, Brown is interviewed by her son and discusses her upbringing in the Philippines as a mestiza.

-When the Filipino American Library closed, the collections were distributed to the Echo Park branch of the Los Angeles Public Library and the University of Southern California Libraries.
+When the Filipino American Library closed, the collections were sent to the University of Southern California Libraries.
 The USC Libraries have digitized materials in the Filipino American Library Collection, including materials written in English, Tagalog, and Ilocano.